 Today’s workforce is everywhere.
 And with that need in mind, Oracle has expanded its JD Edwards mobile enterprise applications portfolio to include more than 85 out-of-the-box mobile applications.
 These applications are compatible with both iOS and Android and are free for the user of the desktop application (or can be purchased from Oracle as a bundle).

 After you’ve done your research and decided that JD Edwards is the right software for your organization, the next step is getting it implemented.
-To make sure you get the most out of your investment, it’s important to partner with an IT consultant that has experience with JD Edwards.
+To make sure you get the most out of your investment in JDE, it’s important to partner with an IT consultant that has experience with JD Edwards.
 The right partner can help you not only implement your software but also make sure your employees get up to speed quickly (and help you avoid any potholes on the way).
 Our senior-level JD Edwards consultants have just the expertise you need to help with any type of project from implementation to optimization.
 Contact us today to learn more and get started.